sara-nl/spicercourse/run-spider-jobs.md

 > **_Food for brain:_**
 >
 > * How many variants are detected in each file?
-> * Solution: For SRR2589044 from generation 5000 there were 10 mutations, for SRR2584863 from generation 15000 there were 25 mutations, and SRR2584866 from generation 766 mutations.
+> * Solution: For SRR2589044 from generation 5000 there were 10 mutations, for SRR2584863 from generation 15000 there were 25 mutations, and SRR2584866 from generation 50000 had 766 mutations.
 In the last generation, a hypermutable phenotype had evolved, causing this strain to have more mutations.

 Now that you finished your analysis for a small dataset, shall we see how much resources did you use on the cluster?
 You can use the following command to find this information: